meero-com/hmb-proxy/README.md

-# Guild Proxy
+# HMB proxy

+_Hold My Beer proxy_

 Abstract asynchronous processing and make it synchronous for your clients.

 ## Goal

-The proxy is made to allow under the hood, loosely coupled processing with parallel processing in mind.
+The HMB proxy is made to allow under-the-hood, loosely coupled processing with parallel processing in mind.

-Instead of having a "fire & forget", callback supported asynchronous processing, customers can rely on simple HTTP calls while having all the benefits of async processing.
+Instead of having a "fire & forget", callback-supported asynchronous processing, customers can rely on simple HTTP calls while having all the benefits of async processing.

-Using a timeout / retry / exponential back-off strategy, users can completly abstract the implementation complexity of asynchronous systems.
+Using a **timeout** / **retry** / **exponential back-off** strategy, users can completely abstract the implementation complexity of asynchronous systems.

 ## Build